AdeHumble/SkilHarvest-DataAnalytics-Bootcamp/README.md

 D. How to develop a Github project readme file

 ## 3.0 POWERQUERY
 Here, we used **SkillHarvest_Stationary_Supplies.csv** to demonstrate the use cases of some power query functions.
-Below is an excerpt of the datasheet.
+Below is an excerpt from the datasheet.

 ![Datasheet](images/DatasheetExcerpt.PNG "Sample of Datasheet")